SGU Residency Placements: 6 Facts That Might Surprise You

 4. … but SGU graduates also secure highly competitive residencies every year

-While a large portion of SGU graduates pursue primary care medicine, there are plenty who gain acceptance to residencies for some of the most competitive specialties.
-Browse through the 2019 placements to learn more about where grads ended up and the specialties they pursued.
+While a large portion of SGU graduates pursue primary care medicine, there are certainly those who gain acceptance to residencies for some of the most competitive specialties.
+Browse through the 2020 SGU residency placement list to learn more about where our grads ended up and the specialties they pursued.
 You can also click on select names if you’d like to get in touch with a graduate to hear more about their experiences.

 5. Even grads who did not initially match have obtained positions

 Most medical students obtain residency placement through the National Resident Matching Program’s Main Residency Match, but not every student obtains a placement through this method.
 Applicants who didn’t match can participate in the Supplemental Offer and Acceptance Program to get placed into an unfilled position.
 They can also seek an alternative path.